 Your beautiful inground pool has been a dependable pal for years, always there when you need a refreshing dip or a stress-relieving splash.
-But time takes a toll on pools.
+But whether you have a gunite, fiberglass or concrete pool, time can take its toll.
 Pressurized water, disinfecting chemicals, the freeze and thaw cycle of mother nature all cause leaks, cracks, peeling and flaking over time.

-Whether you’re replastering a gunite pool, upgrading to new energy-efficient equipment or in need of an inground pool liner replacement for a vinyl pool, a few renovations can make your aging pool look like new.
+Whether you’re replastering a gunite pool, upgrading to new energy-efficient equipment or in need of an inground pool liner replacement for a vinyl pool, a few inground pool renovation can make your aging backyard pool look like new.

-Is your gunite pool’s plaster stained and looking worn?
+Is your gunite pool plaster stained and looking worn?
 Does it look bare or thin in some spots?
 Have you felt rough areas of the pool walls or floor on your bare skin?
-If there are more than a few rough areas, it’s likely time for resurfacing.
+If there are more than a few rough areas, it’s likely time for pool resurfacing.

 Consider New Plaster